-The Title VI/Environmental Justice Specialist works with agency staff to develop and disseminate Title VI program information to GDOT staff and sub-recipients, including contractors, sub-contractors, consultants, and sub-consultants and beneficiaries, as well as the general public.
+The Title VI/Environmental Justice Specialist works with agency staff to develop and disseminate Title VI program information to GDOT staff and sub-recipients, including contractors, subcontractors, consultants, and sub-consultants and beneficiaries, as well as the general public.
 Determinations regarding the nature of the information to be disseminated and the members of the public with whom that information will be shared is generally done by considerations of project location and impact.

 Internally, the Title VI Plan is provided to GDOT staff electronically.
-The Plan is also made available on GDOT's website and is identified under the heading "Business & Government/Civil Rights."
+The Plan is also made available on GDOT's website and is identified under the heading "Doing Business With GDOT/Resources for Business/Civil Rights."